bcgov/data-publication/pages/dps_bcdc_w_webservice_api_2.md

 has_toc: true
 ---

-## BC DATA CATALOUGE RESOURCE MANAGEMENT
+## BC DATA CATALOGUE RESOURCE MANAGEMENT
 1. Resources to a record can be the following types:
     - [Application](./dps_bcdc_w_application_2.md)
     - [Geographic Data](./dps_bcdc_w_geographic_2.md)